♥LOVE TIP – Friday October 14, 2011

 Underneath defenses [negativity] is real pain.
-The bigger the defenses [negativity] the more difficult it is for that person to communicate their feelings directly……and the more they need our compassion and ♥LOVE and ♥kindness….
+The bigger the defenses [negativity] the more difficult it is for that person to communicate their feelings directly……and the more they need our compassion and kindness and ♡LOVE ….

-Receiving and trusting ♥LOVE-ing and kind attention from others at those moments will probably be one of the hardest things for them to do…..because if they are not behaving in “positive ways” they won’t have grown and developed the neural pathways and receptors for taking it in……..If they had the reactivity and rupture wouldn’t be happening is my take…….
+Receiving and trusting kind and ♡LOVE-ing attention from others at those moments will probably be one of the hardest things for them to do…..because if they are not behaving in “positive ways” they won’t have grown and developed the neural pathways and receptors for taking it in……..If they did the reactivity and rupture wouldn’t be happening is my take…….

 Question for you: What does this post bring up for you?
 Ask someone to ♥MIRROR you as you share and we’d love to hear from you as well about its impact on you.
 Am I making sense to you?

-I think people deserve the ♥LOVE and understanding and compassion and ♥kindness that seems so easy for people to give to animals…..and I do know how hard it is to stay compassionate and ♥LOVE-ing when we get attacked and pushed away and rejected and snarled at or equally if its the other side of the coin which is being ignored, dismissed and all the ways of not being connected to!!
+I think people deserve the ♡LOVE and understanding and compassion and kindness that seems so easy for people to give to animals…..and I do know how hard it is to stay compassionate and ♡LOVE-ing when we get attacked and pushed away and rejected and snarled at or equally if it’s the other side of the coin which is when we are ignored, dismissed and all the ways of not being connected to!!